jackw3434/ArtificialLifeSimulation-Cplusplus-openGL/README.md

 The function calculates deltaTime to get the value of seconds.

-At the start of the day we set the hunger values for `c++ hasEaten` to be `c++ false`.
+At the start of the day we set the hunger values for `hasEaten` to be `false`.
-At each second I call into another function, `c++ moveRandomly()`.
+At each second I call into another function, `moveRandomly()`.
 The problem I encountered is that this would be true for each frame and would therefor moveRandomly more than once, my not-so-nice solution for this was to add boolean values to disable the ability as soon as it has run once, which is what i wanted to achieve in the first place.

-At the end of the last hour of the day I restart the day by calling into my `c++ restartDay()` method.
+At the end of the last hour of the day I restart the day by calling into my `restartDay()` method.

 ## moveEachSecond()
 ```c++